Riskytuna69/Portfolio/README.md

 # Portfolio

-This file contains the code/assets i have made during my time in Singapore Institute of Technology
+This file contains the projects I made or been a part of during my time in Singapore Institute of Technology